aebaack/csci3308_project/README.md

   * `npm install -g mocha`
 * Now that Mocha has been globally installed, you can begin to run tests
   * Run `node server.js` in order to get a local server started
-  * In another Terminal window, type `npm test` at the root of the folders
+  * In another Terminal window, type `npm test` at the root of the project
 * If everything worked correctly, you should see all of the tests pass

 ![homepage](/readme/tests.png)